Plugin-based Smart Contract Quickstart

 In this quick tutorial, we will demonstrate how to use the Unity SDK to communicate with plugin-based smart contracts.

-#Sample Code
+### #Sample Code <a href="#sample-code" id="sample-code"></a>

-You can find all the code on this page and a ready-to-go Unity scene in the zeknd Unity SDK under Assets/zekndSDK/Samples/QuickStart.
+You can find all the code on this page and a ready-to-go Unity scene in the zeknd Unity SDK under `Assets/`zeknd`SDK/Samples/QuickStart`.

-#Connecting to a DAppChain
+### #Connecting to a DAppChain <a href="#connecting-to-a-dappchain" id="connecting-to-a-dappchain"></a>

-The Contract class provides a convenient way to interact with a smart contract running on a zeknd DAppChain.
-Let's write a method that creates a Contract instance to interact with the sample BluePrint smart contract provided in the zeknd SDK:
+The `Contract` class provides a convenient way to interact with a smart contract running on a zeknd DAppChain.
+Let's write a method that creates a `Contract` instance to interact with the sample BluePrint smart contract provided in the zeknd SDK:

 // zekndQuickStartSample.cs